p4dd9/birb/FEEDBACK.md

 - support apng and gif for preview
 - self-maintained allowlist to which services an app can connect to (within config of any install)
 - mobile views in native app emulator to debug
+- clear instructions that src relates to blocks and webroot to webview (src to avoid exposing all gamelogic)